IBM-Cloud/hpcs-management-utilities/README.md

 For detailed instruction on how to set up the Management Utilities, including smart cards, smart card readers, TKE client application, and Smart card utility application, see [Setting up Management Utilities](https://cloud.ibm.com/docs/services/hs-crypto?topic=hs-crypto-prepare-management-utilities).

 ## Files included in this repository
-[This repository](https://github.com/IBM-Cloud/hpcs-management-utilities/releases) contains the installation file `cloudtke.bin` to set up the Hyper Protect Crypto Services Management Utilities.
+[Release v1.0.0.0](https://github.com/IBM-Cloud/hpcs-management-utilities/releases) of this repository contains the installation file `cloudtke.bin` to set up the Hyper Protect Crypto Services Management Utilities.

 The following files are also included in the repository to enable code signing and verification.
 This is to ensure the integrity and authencity of `cloudtke.bin` after being downloaded:
   * `cloudtke.sig`: Code signature of cloudtke.bin using Secure Hash Algorithm 256 (SHA-256).